MADiSON (video game): MADiSON VR

 On January 30, 2023, the founder of BLOODIOUS GAMES, Alexis Di Stefano, officially announced the development of a virtual reality version called MADiSON VR.
 The announcement was made at a Perp Games Showcase via IGN.
-MADiSON VR will arrive later in 2023 for PSVR2 platforms with physical editions, and PCVR.
+MADiSON VR arrived later in 2023 for PSVR2 platforms with physical editions, and PCVR.

 Reception

 MADiSON received an aggregate Metacritic score of 75/100 for its PC version, indicating "generally favorable" reviews, and 72/100 for its PS5 version, indicating "mixed or average reviews".

 IGN awarded the game an 7/10, writing that Madison was a creepy game with genuine scares.
 Shacknews gave it 9 out of 10 stars, mentioned the game's writing as consistent, contrasting the usual trend of "a sluggish second act after an incredible opener".
 The reviewer praised the quality of the puzzles, tension that never decreased, and lore that was unpleasant "on a true crime level".
 HobbyConsolas stated that Madison was the most terrifying adventure they had played in a while.

 MADiSON was scientifically recognized as the "Scariest Video Game of All Time", by The Science of Scare Project from Broadband Choices who has set out to scientifically measure the scariest forms of entertainment available.
 200 participants were invited to play over 45 horror games released in the last three decades.
 In each case – the subjects’ heart rate was monitored during the game.
 The heart rate was measured while resting, right in the middle of the game, and the highest jumps in heart rate were recorded.

-The respondents playing at Madison recorded an average of 97 beats / minute, and at the peak this rate stopped at 131 bps, with the new IP beating off established franchises such as Resident Evil and Silent Hill.
+The respondents playing at Madison recorded an average of 97 beats / minute, and at the peak this rate stopped at 131 bit/s, with the new IP beating off established franchises such as Resident Evil and Silent Hill.

 MADiSON was declared of cultural interest in Buenos Aires, Argentina.